 Remember, our media server converted the video segments to chunks of multiple resolutions and bit rates.
 It is used here to provide a good user experience based on the user’s internet speed.

-In this document, we have learned about the magic behind live streaming.
-We can dig deeper into each of the components to understand it better but this is fair enough to give you an idea of how it works exactly.
+In this blog post, we have learned about the magic behind live streaming.
+We can dig deeper into each of the components to understand it better but this is fair enough to give you an idea of how live video streaming works exactly.
 From capturing the video raw data, passing it through the encoder to make it streamable, transcoding the video signals to multiple formats to ensure a better user experience, serving over the global CDN, a client receiving the video signals and the video player playing the video content on this device, this flow is the high-level architecture of live streaming.

 Ant Media Server for real-time live streaming

 Ant Media provides ready-to-use, highly scalable real-time video streaming solutions for live video streaming needs.
 This solution provides live video streaming capabilities, deployed easily and quickly on-premises or on public cloud networks such as AWS, Azure, Alibaba and others.